MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AtpPolicyForO365.md

 ```

 ### -EnableSafeDocs
-The EnableSafeDocs parameter enables or disables Safe Documents in organizations with Microsoft 365 E5 Security licenses.
+The EnableSafeDocs parameter enables or disables Safe Documents in organizations with Microsoft 365 A5 or Microsoft 365 E5 Security licenses.
 Valid values are:

 - $true: Safe Documents is enabled and will upload user files to Microsoft Defender for Endpoint for scanning and verification.
 - $false: Safe Documents is disabled.
 This is the default value.